 - Develop anti-spam compliance strategy for your business.
 You will want to consult with your legal team to determine your level of risk, what you need to adhere to, and what data you should be collecting.

 - Include an unchecked marketing opt-in check box on every form, inviting the person to opt in to receive marketing content from your company.

 - Document and capture when a person opted in, how they opted in, IP address, what type of consent was provided, and when that consent will expire.

 - Stay away from untrusted lists, or other sources of data where you cannot confirm how/if consent was obtained.
 Refrain from marketing to anyone who has not opted in.

 - Include an unsubscribe link in the footer of every email that provides the receiver with the option to opt-out quickly and easily.
 Ensure that when a person does unsubscribe, that they no longer receive any marketing content from you.

 By implementing these email compliance best practices, your organization will be well-positioned to connect with your customer base who truly wants to hear from you, provide value and nurture those relationships.

-Lauren Harrison is a Senior Marketing Automation Consultant at CloudKettle
+Lauren Harrison is a Director of Marketing Automation at CloudKettle

 Have Questions About Email Automation?